leilisli/Multiplex-Combined-PageRank-And-awareRateSIR/README.md

 source("path_to/awareRateSIR.R")
 ```

-To use any of these files, you should use the source command

----
 Make sure to update the paths inside read.csv() according to the location where the dataset files are stored.